Tenancy Agreement: A General Guide

 • To insure the property against fire loss or damage by paying the insurance premium.

-Tenant’s obligations under the TA should include, but are not limited to, the following:
+Tenant’s obligations should include, but are not limited to, the following:

 • To use the property for lawful and moral purposes only;